IP Security Database

 Database Updates & Delivery

-When you subscribe to our IP to Security database, we’ll send you static download links for the archive in your chosen formats.
+When you subscribe to our IP to Security database, we'll send you static download links.
 These links never change, so you can use them both for your initial download and for all future updates.
+You will receive:

 Our databases are refreshed daily and weekly, ensuring you always have access to the most current data.
 Each time your subscribed dataset is updated, you'll also receive an email notification so you don't miss a release.